ryanpunwasi/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 6.1, with authentication and checkout functionality.
+A mini e-commerce application built with Rails 6.1 as part of the cirriculum of Lighthouse Labs.
+Features implemented or debugged include:

+- Authentication
+- Checkout
+- Conditional rendering of messages
+- Adminstrator operations (Adding new categories and products)

 ## Setup